The ideal week for Larks, Owls, and Third Birds

 3. Ideal week for a Night Owl:

 Want to learn more about using Frames to create your ideal ordinary week?
-Here's a great video from Kalyn Brooke about how she designs her week to best leverage her energy.
+Here's a great video from Kalyn Brooke about how she designs her week to make the most of her energy.